 Used to having defined himself by what he could achieve against the toughest of physical environments, Anderson now has given himself a new challenge — to change the environment of ordinary life itself.

-The first place he started in on was his own neighbourhood.
+The first place he started in was his own neighborhood.

-A brightly coloured Ramp Project ramp in a Toronto neighbourhood.
+A brightly colored Ramp Project ramp in a Toronto neighborhood.
 (Stopgap)

 That is one small step for someone who can walk.
 But it can be a giant obstacle for someone in a wheelchair.